 When it comes to ICD-10 codes, specificity is your friend.
 Using a general code when a more precise one is available is a common reason for claim denials.
 For example, instead of coding for a generic “cough,” specify if it’s an “acute cough” or “chronic cough.”
 This level of detail tells the payer a more complete story about the patient’s condition and the medical necessity of your services.
 Taking a few extra moments to find the most accurate code can save you hours of administrative headaches and prevent unnecessary payment delays, directly impacting your practice’s financial health.

-Conduct Regular Chart Audits
+Make Regular Chart Audits a Habit

 You can’t fix problems you don’t know exist.
 That’s why regular chart audits are so important.
 Set a goal to review a small sample of charts each month, maybe 10 to 20, to check for accuracy and consistency.
 This internal process helps you catch recurring errors and identify areas where your team might need more training.
 It’s also a great idea to bring in an outside expert for a comprehensive audit once a year.
 An external review provides an unbiased perspective and can uncover issues you might have missed, making it a key part of effective practice management consulting.

-Stay Current on Annual Code Updates
+Keep Up with Annual Code Updates

 CPT and ICD-10 codes are not static; they change every year.
 Keeping up with these annual updates is a significant challenge for any practice, but it’s absolutely essential for compliance.
 New codes are added, old ones are deleted, and descriptions are revised.
 Falling behind can lead to a spike in claim denials and compliance risks.
 Make it a point to review the official updates from sources like the Centers for Medicare & Medicaid Services (CMS) each year.
 Subscribing to industry newsletters and working with a coding partner can also help ensure your practice is always using the most current and accurate codes.